aidanwilliams01/object-oriented-javascript-independent-project/README.md

 Test: "It should return an Order object with one property for the current price"
 Code: const myOrder = new Order(0);
 Expected Output: Order { currentPrice: 0 }

+Describe: Order.prototype.calculatePrice()

+Test: It should return the price of the order.
+Code: myOrder.calculatePrice(21)
+Expected output: 21